Saturday Night Live season 7: Cast

 After the end of the previous season, which was cut short because of the 1981 Writers Guild of America strike, Ebersol dismissed two more of Jean Doumanian's hires, repertory players Denny Dillon and Gail Matthius.
 Featured players Laurie Metcalf and Emily Prager, who were hired for and credited in the previous season's final episode (though Metcalf only appeared in a pre-recorded piece, and Prager didn't appear at all), were not asked back as cast members.
 Prager would appear, however, as an uncredited participant in a short film in this season's second episode.

 The new cast of Saturday Night Live for season 7 included returning veterans Robin Duke, Tim Kazurinsky, Tony Rosato, Eddie Murphy and Joe Piscopo.
 Two new cast members were added: Second City alum Mary Gross and Broadway actress Christine Ebersole.
-Writer Brian Doyle-Murray joined as a featured player.
+Writer Brian Doyle-Murray joined as a featured player after a brief stint as a cast member during the show's fifth season.
 Doyle-Murray became the new Weekend Update (then called SNL Newsbreak) host, and was teamed first with Mary Gross before anchoring solo for three months, then back again with Gross for one more month.
 For the remainder of the season, Doyle-Murray was paired with Christine Ebersole.

 Murphy, who had already emerged as a cast breakout last season, continued to rise in popularity in season 7, and Dick Ebersol heavily featured both Murphy and Piscopo in the show.